 |Year||Median Household Income|

 Property taxes in South Carolina remain low.
-Mortgage rates also fall below national average, which can make the Palmetto State a great option to buy a home.
-If you are looking to refinance or purchase a home with a mortgage, visit our South Carolina mortgage guide to understand the details of mortgages in the state.
+Mortgage rates also fall below the national average, which can make the Palmetto State a great option to buy a home.
+If you are looking to refinance or purchase a home, visit our South Carolina mortgage guide to understand the details about mortgages in the state.

 Income Tax Brackets

 |South Carolina Taxable Income||Rate|